 }

-Practical steps for dynamically building the frontend UI.
+Practical steps for dynamically building the front-end UI.

-Step 1: Obtain the filtering data
+Step 1: Obtain the filter data

 async function fetchFilters(moduleId) {